lkmklsmn/empty_nn/README.md

 ## Usage

 ## Input
-1. Raw count expression matrix in mtx or h5 format
+1. Raw unfiltered count matrix in mtx or h5 format

 ## Output
-1. A boolean vector showing cell-free or cell-containing droplets
+1. A boolean vector showing the predictions for cell-free or cell-containing droplets
-2. Predicted probabilities for each barcode set *U*
+2. Probabilities for each barcode in set *U*

 ## Download example datasets
 ```